ihardy/vufind-ansible/README.md

 ```
 vagrant up
 ```
+VuFind should be available at `http://localhost:8000/vufind/` (port 80 on the guest machine is mapped ot 8000 on the host).

 You may want to tweak the amount of memory allocated to the vagrant box depending on whats available on your system.
 When you're done you can either run `vagrant halt` to shutdown and save the state of the Vagrant box or `vagrant destroy` to remove it.

 ## Notes